MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/sample-softphone-integration.md

 # Sample softphone integration using Channel Integration Framework

-[Download](https://go.microsoft.com/fwlink/p/?linkid=2025867) the sample to integrate a softphone with Dynamics 365 for Customer Engagement apps using Channel Integration Framework
+[Download](https://go.microsoft.com/fwlink/p/?linkid=2025867) the sample to integrate a softphone with Dynamics 365 for Customer Engagement apps using Channel Integration Framework.

 > [!NOTE]
 > The sample code does not support Internet Explorer and on browsers that do not have webRTC support.
 More information [WebRTC](https://webrtc.org/)